 To alleviate the potentially significant impact to the recreational resources at Andersen AFB, the Marine Corps Community Service (MCCS) is proposing a wide range of quality of life (QOL) facilities at the Main Cantonment site on NCTS Finegayan to meet the recreational demands of the Marines, their dependents and guests.
-Examples of proposed uses include: hobby shop, indoor physical fitness centers, indoor recreational resources (e.g., bowling, skating rink), youth center, theater, and recreational pavilion.
-By presenting comparable and/or alternate recreational options to the potential users near where the Marines would reside, impacts to the recreational resources at Andersen AFB would be minimized.
+Examples of proposed uses include: hobby shop, indoor physical fitness centers, indoor recreational resources (e.g. bowling, skating rink), youth center, theater, and recreational pavilion.
+By presenting comparable and/or alternate recreational options to the potential users near where the Marines inhabit on Main Cantonment, impacts to the recreational resources at Andersen AFB could be alleviated.

-The proposed training activities by the Marines at Andersen AFB and Northwest Field would involve the operation of one transient MV-22 Squadron, field carrier landing practice (FCLP), and familiarization flights (FAM).
-Recreational resources at the Tarague Basin-Tarague, Scout, Sirena, Pati beaches, camping areas, and the resources defined in Table 9.1-1 of this Chapter-are situated in close proximity to the proposed training activities at Andersen AFB.
-The resultant noise generated from the proposed training activities does not trigger the significance criteria as defined in Section 9.2.1.2 of this chapter for recreational resources, and would be consistent with the existing category of noise generated from the existing operations at the project locations.
+The proposed training activities by the Marines at the Andersen AFB and the Northwest Fields would involve the operation of one transient MV-22 Squadron, field carrier landing practice (FCLP), and field artillery missile (FAM) sorties.
+Recreational resources at the Tarague Basin-Tarague, Scout, Sirena,

+Pati beaches, camping areas, and the resources defined in Table 9.1-1 of this Chapter-are situated in close proximity to the proposed training activities at Andersen AFB.
+The resultant noise generated from the proposed training activities does not trigger the significance criteria as defined in Section 9.2.1.2 of this Chapter for recreational resources.
+This notwithstanding, the noise generated from the proposed training activities would be consistent with the existing category of noise generated from the existing operations at the project locations.